Hill 303 massacre: US response

 The incident on Hill 303 led UN commander General Douglas MacArthur to broadcast to the KPA on August 20, denouncing the atrocities.
 The U.S. Air Force dropped many leaflets over enemy territory, addressed to North Korean commanders.
 MacArthur warned that he would hold North Korea's senior military leaders responsible for the event and any other war crimes.

-The incident at Hill 303 would be only one in a series of atrocities the US forces accused KPA soldiers of committing.
+The incident at Hill 303 would be only one in a series of atrocities committed by KPA soldiers.
 In late 1953, the United States Senate Committee on Government Operations, led by Joseph McCarthy, conducted an investigation of up to 1,800 reported incidents of war crimes allegedly committed throughout the Korean War.
 The Hill 303 massacre was one of the first to be investigated.
 Survivors of the incident were called to testify before the committee, and the US government concluded that the KPA violated the terms of the Geneva Convention, and condemned its actions.

 North Korean response

 Historians agree there is no evidence that the KPA High Command sanctioned the shooting of prisoners during the early phase of the war.
 The Hill 303 massacre and similar atrocities are believed to have been conducted by "uncontrolled small units, by vindictive individuals, or because of unfavorable and increasingly desperate situations confronting the captors."
-T. R. Fehrenbach, a military historian, wrote in his analysis of the event that KPA troops committing these events were likely accustomed to torture and execution of prisoners due to decades of rule by oppressive armies of the Empire of Japan up until World War II.
+T. R. Fehrenbach, a military historian, wrote in his analysis of the event that KPA troops committing these events were likely accustomed to torture and execution of prisoners due to decades of rule by oppressive armies of the Empire of Japan up through World War II.

 On July 28, 1950, General Lee Yong Ho, commander of the KPA 3rd Division, had transmitted an order pertaining to the treatment of prisoners of war, signed by Choi Yong-kun, Commander-in-Chief, and Kim Chaek, Commander of the KPA Advanced General Headquarters, which stated killing prisoners of war was "strictly prohibited".
 He directed individual units' Cultural Sections to inform the division's troops of the rule.

 Documents captured after the event showed that KPA leaders were aware of—and concerned about—the conduct of some of their soldiers.
 An order issued by the Cultural Section of the KPA 2nd Division dated August 16 said, in part, "Some of us are still slaughtering enemy troops that come to surrender.
 Therefore, the responsibility of teaching the soldiers to take prisoners of war and to treat them kindly rests on the Political Section of each unit."